Refinance vs HELOC Calculator

 Refinance closing costs of $10,000 to $20,000 are often rolled into the loan so they feel invisible — but you're paying interest on those costs for 30 years.
 A HELOC typically has zero or minimal closing costs.
 Over 30 years, $15,000 in rolled-in closing costs at 6.75% becomes over $35,000 in total payments.

 The bottom line: refinancing is not inherently bad — it's a powerful tool when your current rate is above market.
 But for the majority of Colorado homeowners sitting on sub-5% rates, the math overwhelmingly favors keeping that rate and using a Colorado HELOC to access the equity you need.
-For a deeper dive into the refinance landscape, read our full Colorado refinance guide.
+For a closer look at the refinance market, read our full Colorado refinance guide.

 Refinance vs HELOC: Frequently Asked Questions